Vegan Life | Health

 August 14, 2020

 I've changed my diet many times in my life.
 At the age of 10, I abruptly stopped eating meat.
 In my 20s, I switched over to a mainly organic diet and started cutting out most junk food and fast food.
 In my 30s, I gradually went vegan.
 Every time I made a change to my diet, I used different approaches and techniques.
 Some were better than others.
 But I didn't "go on a diet."
 Instead, I changed my eating habits.
 I've been able to sustain all these changes over the long term, without feeling like I'm missing out on anything.
-This is how I did it (and how you can too!)
+This is my ultimate guide to how I did it, with my most effective methods (and how you can too!)

 Note: I personally am vegan and eat mostly organic foods, but these methods can be applied to any changes you want to make to your diet, whether it's cutting out sugar, eating whole foods, or any other diet change you want to make.
 I'm not here to tell you what you should or shouldn't be eating, because that's up to you!

 Knowing your "why" is critical to building a strategy for changing your diet going forward.
-You might have many reasons that you want to change your diet, like improving your health, losing weight, saving the animals, or reducing your impact on the environment.
+You might have many reasons that you want to create a new habit around food, like improving your health, losing weight, saving the animals, or reducing your impact on the environment.
 But most people have a primary reason.
 You should be clear about what that reason is.

 The strategies you use to maintain your new lifestyle will be different depending on your motivation.
 For example, if you're going vegan for your health, you may want to remain open to other diets, but if you're doing it for the animals, you will want to do everything you can to find ways to make that specific diet work for your body.